If you’ve read about the cash envelope system for budgeting, you recognize the genius in its simplicity.

 Use your bank app to check how much money you have in each account, or you could also use paper or your phone to track your spending.

-If you are unsure which method of cashless envelope system will work best for you; I recommend trying option number one (with one account and one debit card) first.
+If you are unsure which method if the cashless envelope system will work best for you, I recommend first trying option number one (with one account and one debit card).

-If you have trouble with the tracking or would like the added convenience of being able to set up automatic bill pay, try out option number two (multiple checking accounts).
+If you have trouble with the tracking or would like the added convenience of setting up automatic bill pay, try option number two (multiple checking accounts).